26. pyxc: Constructors

 __init__ is a regular method.
 It can call other methods via self, access all fields, and use any other class feature.
 It is not special beyond its name and the "must return None" rule.

 No overloading.
 Only one __init__ per class.
-If you define it twice, the second definition is a redefinition error.
+A second definition is a redefinition error.

 ClassName() with no __init__ is always valid.
 It produces a zero-initialised instance.
-ClassName(args) with arguments but no __init__ is an error — there is nobody to receive the arguments.
+ClassName(args) with arguments but no __init__ is an error.

 What's Next